CrispyPin/dotfiles/steam/launch-options/steamvr-launch-options.md

-## no longer needed, used to fix garbage rendering at screen edges
+needed when `"enableLinuxVulkanAsync" : false` is in the config, which in turn is needed to fix rendering latency in steamvr overlays

 RADV_DEBUG=zerovram %command%